-2021 Say-on-Pay Advisory Vote.
-Approximately 98% of the votes cast at our 2021 Annual Meeting voted to approve the compensation of our named executive officers.
-As discussed above, prior to the spin-off in December 2020, Concentrix was part of TD SYNNEX and not an independent company, and our employees participated in the compensation and benefit programs of TD SYNNEX and its subsidiaries.
-As a result, the strong support from our stockholders at our 2021 Annual Meeting was more instructive as to how our stockholders viewed the compensation and benefit programs of TD SYNNEX that were in place prior to the spin-off.
-Although our Compensation Committee has developed a new structure for our executive compensation program that is aligned to our strategy and long-term stockholder value, we believe that the elements of our compensation program that have remained consistent, including an emphasis on pay-for-performance and prudent governance practices, are supported by our stockholders.
+2022 Say-on-Pay Advisory Vote.
+More than 92% of the votes cast at our 2022 Annual Meeting voted to approve the compensation of our named executive officers.
+We believe the strong support from our stockholders at our 2022 Annual Meeting represents our stockholders' alignment with the compensation and benefits structure that has been developed by the Compensation Committee since we became a standalone public company in December 2020.
+This structure emphasizes pay-for-performance and prudent governance practices.
 We once again recommend that our stockholders vote FOR the approval, on an advisory basis, of the compensation of our named executive officers.

-Elements of the Fiscal Year 2021 Compensation Program
+Elements of the Fiscal Year 2022 Compensation Program